 This is Galera Therapeutics, Inc.'s initial public offering.
-We are selling 5,000,000 shares of our common stock.
+We are selling shares of our common stock.

-The public offering price is \$12.00 per share.
-Prior to this offering, no public market existed for the shares.
-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "GRTX."
+We expect the public offering price to be between \$ and \$ per share.
+Currently, no public market exists for the shares.
+We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "GRTX."